elia/inesita-rb.github.io/_includes/router.md

 As we see.
 When browser points to `/` `Home` component is rendered, when we go to `/description` application will render `Description` component.
 You can pass a props to components with props hash.
-All routes a automaticaly named.
-First route is named `:home` socound one `:description` You can use this names while creating link in components.
+All routes a automatically named.
+First route is named `:home` second one `:description` You can use this names while creating link in components.
 Router instance is available in every component.
 For example lets create a simple navigation bar with `bootstrap`: